 The Pennsylvania Alliance of Recovery Residences (PARR) was founded in 2011 out of the need to evaluate and monitor standards-based recovery support services provided in community-based, residential settings throughout Pennsylvania.
 Although an independent 501c3 nonprofit organization in it's own right, PARR is also the Pennsylvania Affiliate of the

 There are many Recovery Residences in our state.
 Many provide safe, ethical, nurturing housing for the populations they serve.
 There are some, however; that do not.
 Our certification requires residences to demonstrate adherence to a rigorous set of standards.
 Compliance is affirmed through submission of extensive documentation, annual onsite inspections, participation in sponsored training and events and responsiveness to all reported concerns and/or grievances.

 Three Easy Steps to Becoming a Certified Residence

 Step 1: Application, Profile, and Payment

 Click "Apply” located at the bottom of this page.
-The application should be completed online, although there is a downloadable version available at the bottom of this page and in Downloads.
+The application must be completed online.
 The fee schedule and required documentation is part of the application packet.
 Prior to scheduling the onsite inspection, inspectors must review all supporting documentation appropriate to your level of care.
 Payment for membership fees must be received prior to assignment of your application to an inspector.
 For your convenience, online payment is accepted.